codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user.md

 ---
 title: "SMB user: Connects their chosen bank accounts to QuickBooks Online"
-description: "Learn how your SMB users can connect their bank accounts to QuickBooks Online."
+description: "Learn how your SMB users can connect their bank accounts to QuickBooks Online"
 sidebar_label: "SMB user connects accounts"
 ---